3X THE IMPACT

 Brazilian Amazon Fund Updates

-Working towards our goal of protecting 20 million acres of the Brazilian Amazon rainforest by 2026, we created the Brazilian Amazon Fund in 2023.
+Working towards our goal of protecting 20 million acres by 2026, we created the Brazilian Amazon Fund in 2023.
 With your support we’re already making a tangible difference, but there is so much left to accomplish to save this rich and fragile forest.

 Two Jaguars, by Uwe Bergwitz